panicinc/CodaPluginKit/Webscript Sidebar plugins/README.md

 #### Optional Javascript callbacks:
 Implementing a function with one or more of the following signatures will cause Coda to call into the plugin when the event occurs.

-- textViewWillSave(CodaTextView) <br>*a document is going to be saved, the document is represented by a CodaTextView*
+- textViewWillSave(CodaTextView) --a document is going to be saved, the document is represented by a CodaTextView
-- textViewDidFocus(CodaTextView) <br>*a document became focused for editing*
+- textViewDidFocus(CodaTextView) --a document became focused for editing
-- (string) willPublishFileAtPath(string) <br>*original file path input, modified file path is returned.
+- (string) willPublishFileAtPath(string) --original file path input, modified file path is returned.
 The file at the input path is about to be published.
-This is an appropriate place for doing pre-processing (EG: minifying) before uploading the file to a production server.*
+This is an appropriate place for doing pre-processing (EG: minifying) before uploading the file to a production server.
-- didLoadSiteNamed(string) <br>*site name input.
-A site with the passed-in name was just opened.*
+- didLoadSiteNamed(string) --site name input.
+A site with the passed-in name was just opened.

 #### CodaTextView functions: